Corionis/CorionisServiceManager/README.md

 # Corionis Service Manager

 **Note:** This is the development section of the project.
-If you just want to use the Corionis Service Manager go to the public site at https://corionis.github.io/CorionisServiceManager/.
+For the release files go to the [Corionis Service Manager public site] (https://corionis.github.io/CorionisServiceManager/).

 For technical details and development information see the [Corionis Service Manager Wiki on GitHub](https://github.com/Corionis/CorionisServiceManager/wiki).